idio-lang/idio-by-example/idio-source/arrays.rst

    a3 := #[ "romanes" "eunt" "domus" ]
    printf "a3 is %d elements: %s\n" (array-length a3) a3

+   ;; you can use evaluated elements with array a4 := array a3.0 a3.1 a3.2
+   printf "a4 is %d elements: %s\n" (array-length a4) a4

 .. code-block:: console

    $ idio simple-arrays